domci/domci.github.io/_posts/2019-05-14-immoscout-scraper.md

 Here I am creating a new DataFrame with a column for each data dimension I am scraping.
 Then I pass a list of classifieds IDs to the `scrape_details_chunk` via `parallelize_function_timeout`.
 This takes a while and finally returns a clean DataFrame containing all desired detail-data.
 At last I merge the detail-data with the meta-data to end up with only one DataFrame and print the first few rows of the scraped data.

-Thats it.
+That's it.
 We are done.

 ```python